-GAME DAY: Today marks the first of at least seven meetings between the U.S. and Canada leading up to the 2018 Olympic Winter Games.
-Today's game will be televised in the United States on NHL Network.
+GAME DAY: Tonight marks the second of at least seven meetings between the U.S. and Canada leading up to the 2018 Olympic Winter Games, and is the first game of The Time is Now Tour, presented by Toyota.
+Tonight's game will be televised in the United States on NHL Network.
 Follow the updates on Twitter @USAHockey and join the conversation by using the hashtag #TheTimeisNow.
-The last meeting between the two teams was at the 2017 International Ice Hockey Federation Women's World Championship on April 7, 2017, in the gold-medal game in Plymouth, Michigan, as the U.S. defeated Canada, 3-2, in overtime.
+The last meeting between the two teams was on Sunday (Oct.
+22) in Quebec City, where Team USA defeated Canada, 5-2.
+Prior to Sunday's meeting, the last time the U.S. played Canada was at the 2017 International Ice Hockey Federation Women's World Championship on April 7, 2017, in the gold-medal game in Plymouth, Michigan, which resulted in a 3-2 overtime win for the U.S.

-THE TIME IS NOW: The Time is Now Tour, presented by Toyota, will feature the 2017-18 U.S. Women's National Team in action for a series of games this fall and winter as it continues its journey to the Olympic Winter Games.
+THE TIME IS NOW: Tonight marks the first game between the U.S. and Canada on The Time is Now Tour, presented by Toyota.
+The Tour features the 2017-18 U.S. Women's National Team in action for a series of games this fall and winter as it continues its journey to the Olympic Winter Games.
 See the full schedule for the 2017-18 U.S. Women's National Team, including all Tour stops and the 2017 Four Nations Cup, at the bottom of the page, or visit TheTimeisNowTour.com for more information.